HalfonLab/post_processing_SCRMshaw_pipeline/README.md

 1. INPUT:

-The only file required for this script is the concatenated output(set of predictions) of SCRMshaw-HD (10 bp offset) and the number of predictions to take if more than 5000 (default).
+The only file required for this script is the concatenated output(set of predictions) of SCRMshaw-HD (10 bp offset) and the number of predictions to take if more than 5000 (default), and gff annotation file.

 2. USAGE: